hwborchers/ctv-optimization/README.md

 -   [smoof](https://cran.r-project.org/package=smoof) has generators for a number of both single- and multi-objective test functions that are frequently used for benchmarking optimization algorithms; offers a set of convenient functions to generate, plot, and work with objective functions.
 -   [flacco](https://cran.r-project.org/package=flacco) contains tools and features used for an Exploratory Landscape Analysis (ELA) of continuous optimization problems, capable of quantifying rather complex properties, such as the global structure, separability, etc., of the optimization problems.
 -   [cec2013](https://cran.r-project.org/package=cec2013/index.html) and [cec2005benchmark](../packages/cec2005benchmark) contain many test functions for global optimization from the 2005 and 2013 special sessions on real-parameter optimization at the IEEE CEC congresses on evolutionary computation.
--   Package [funconstrain](https://github.com/jlmelville/funconstrain/) (on Github) implements 35 of the test functions by More, Garbow, and Hillstom, useful for testing unconstrained optimization methods.
+-   Package [<span class="GitHub">funconstrain</span>](https://github.com/jlmelville/funconstrain/) (on Github) implements 35 of the test functions by More, Garbow, and Hillstom, useful for testing unconstrained optimization methods.

 ### Least-Squares Problems

 Function `solve.qr()` (resp. `qr.solve()`) handles over- and under-determined systems of linear equations, returning least-squares solutions if possible.
 And package stats provides `nls()` to determine least-squares estimates of the parameters of a nonlinear model. [nls2](https://cran.r-project.org/package=nls2) enhances function `nls()` with brute force or grid-based searches, to avoid being dependent on starting parameters or getting stuck in local solutions.

 -   Package [nlmrt](https://cran.r-project.org/package=nlmrt) provides tools for minimizing nonlinear sums of squares.
 The function to be minimized can be provided as an R function or as an expression, similar to the way that nls() works. `nlmrt::nlxb()` tries to compute analytic derivatives for the Jacobian used in a Levenberg-Marquardt.
-This allows for the solution of problems with poorly conditioned Jacobians and small residuals
+This allows for the solution of problems with poorly conditioned Jacobians and small residuals.
 -   Package [minpack.lm](https://cran.r-project.org/package=minpack.lm) provides a function `nls.lm()` for solving nonlinear least-squares problems by a modification of the Levenberg-Marquardt algorithm, with support for lower and upper parameter bounds, as found in MINPACK.
 -   Package [lsei](https://cran.r-project.org/package=lsei) contains functions that solve least-squares linear regression problems under linear equality/inequality constraints.
 Functions for solving quadratic programming problems are also available, which transform such problems into least squares ones first.
 (Based on Fortran programs of Lawson and Hanson.)
 -   Package [nnls](https://cran.r-project.org/package=nnls) interfaces the Lawson-Hanson implementation of an algorithm for non-negative least-squares, allowing the combination of non-negative and non-positive constraints.